bmehder/sveltekit-get-cats/README.md

-# SvelteKit Get Cats
+# SvelteKit Get Cats & Dogs

-This project explores a **message-driven, unidirectional architecture** inspired by The Elm Architecture (TEA), adapted for Svelte 5.
-The focus is on making **state transitions explicit, predictable, and testable**, while keeping side effects centralized and easy to reason about.
+This project extends the original **message-driven, unidirectional architecture** inspired by The Elm Architecture (TEA) for Svelte 5 to support both **cats and dogs**.
+The core principles remain: making **state transitions explicit, predictable, and testable**, while keeping side effects centralized and easy to reason about.

-Rather than relying on implicit reactivity or lifecycle hooks, all meaningful behavior flows through a small set of well-defined concepts: messages, pure state transitions, and explicit commands.

-This repository is intentionally minimal and experimental.
-It is less about features and more about **clarity of control flow and confident refactoring**.
+Now, users can select between cats and dogs, and the app fetches data accordingly.
+The design continues to emphasize **fearless refactoring** through explicit messaging and unidirectional data flow.

+---

+## Core Philosophy

+An app is fundamentally **a sequence of state and commands over time**.
+Each message describes *what happened*, driving pure state transitions and triggering explicit commands that represent real side effects like data fetching.

+This philosophy encourages:

+- Clear boundaries between pure logic and impure effects
+- Predictable, testable state changes
+- A single source of truth for the app’s behavior

 ---